 Basic Code Reading and Erasure

-All you need to do when you have a CEL pop (or flash) up is to plug the scanner in, figure out what the matter is, get it fixed and clear the code, all in a few minutes.
+All you need to do when you have a CEL pop (or flash) up is to plug the scanner in, figure out what the matter is, get it fixed, and clear the code, all in a few minutes.

 Sometimes, the issue is usually a fix as simple as properly tightening the gas cap after a refill.
-But, without a code reader such as this, you’ll have no way of knowing for certain that the CEL flashing on your dash is something serious or minor.
+But, without a code reader such as this, you’ll have no way of knowing for certain whether the CEL flashing on your dash is something serious or minor.

-The Ancel AD410 caters to that, brilliantly.
+The Ancel AD410 brilliantly caters to that.

 DTCs Look Up

-With this sort of code, 95 or more percent of the time, you forgot to properly shut your gas cap after refueling, forgot to even attempt to tighten it on or the cap has become bad and needs to be replaced.
+With this sort of code, 95 percent or more of the time, you forgot to properly shut your gas cap after refueling, forgot to even attempt to tighten it on, or the cap has become bad and needs to be replaced.

 With this revelation now, you can rest easy, knowing well that it is likely the gas cap, and an action as simple as properly screwing it in will suffice to retify things.